Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-Etosha is Namibia’s most popular park for wildlife watching and is characterized by the vast, saline Etosha Pan.
-During the Dry season the waterholes around the pan become crowded with large concentrations of animals.
+Etosha National Park is Namibia’s most popular park for wildlife viewing and is characterized by the vast, saline Etosha Pan.
+During the Dry season (May to October), the waterholes around the pan become crowded with large concentrations of animals.
 Four of the Big Five are present, with only buffalo absent.
-Etosha’s floodlit waterholes provide a rare opportunity for nighttime wildlife-viewing.
+Etosha’s floodlit waterholes provide a rare opportunity for nighttime wildlife viewing.

-Wildlife viewing is outstanding in the Dry season (May to October) when animals congregate around the waterholes.
-Elephants are abundant.
-Big herds of blue wildebeest, zebra, springbok and gemsbok are often seen drinking together; black rhinos are also commonly seen after dark.
+Wildlife viewing in Etosha is outstanding in the Dry season (May to October) when animals gather around the waterholes, especially later in the season.
+Elephants are abundant, and there’s a good chance of seeing lions.
+Big herds of zebras, blue wildebeest, springbok and gemsbok are often seen drinking together.
+Black rhinos are also commonly spotted after dark.
 Giraffe and eland might join as well.
-Big cats are spotted at dawn and dusk and black-backed jackal is very common.
-There are, however, no buffalos, hippos, crocodiles or monkeys.
+Black-backed jackal is very common.

-Translated as 'Great White Place', Etosha takes its name from the enormous Etosha Pan – a large silvery-white salt pan that acquires a thin layer of salted water after heavy rains.
-The water becomes deep enough for the pan to act as a breeding ground for greater and lesser flamingo.
-It is the artificial waterholes and natural springs, among the grassy plains and mopane woodland that attract most of the wildlife.
+Etosha (meaning ‘Great White Place’) takes its name from the enormous Etosha Pan, a large silvery-white salt pan that collects a thin layer of saltwater after heavy rains.
+It is the artificial waterholes and natural springs scattered among the grassy plains and mopane woodland that attract most of the wildlife.
+In the heat, Etosha’s horizon seems to go on forever.

 Weather & Climate

-The semi-desert landscape of Etosha is almost bereft of rainfall during the Dry season (May to October).
-Temperatures can go as low as 7°C/45°F in the early morning for most of this season.
+The semi-desert landscape of Etosha receives almost no rainfall during the Dry season (May to October).
+Temperatures can drop as low as 7°C/45°F in the early morning for most of this time.
 Only in September and October does the weather start to get hot.
-Etosha’s Wet season (November to April) is hot, with nighttime temperatures of around 16°C/61°F.
+The heat continues throughout the Wet season (November to April), with nighttime temperatures around 16°C/61°F.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.